The Astounding Adventures of Charlie Peace: Reception

-The strip has attracted some attention from scholars of the real Charlie Peace.
+The strip has attracted some attention from scholars of the real Charles Peace.
 Geoffrey Howse considered the success of the strip nearly a century after Peace's death by hanging as an indication of his impact on British culture.
 The first instalment was reprinted in Charlie Peace – His Amazing Life and Astounding Legend, an overview of the real Peace's life and legend published by Michael Eaton.
 In an essay on Peace in collection Crime, Eaton considered the strips "beautifully drawn [and] subtly subversive" Lew Stringer would later credit the Buster version of Peace as the inspiration for his strip "Tom Thug".